SBero/mean-todo/README.md

 npm install
 ```

-Once this is complete, from the project folder run:
+Once this is complete, you'll probably want to fire up the api.
+From the projects root folder run:

 ```javascript
 node api.js
 ```

-This will fireup the server and allow you to connect to http://localhost:3000 from your favorite browser to view the demo.
+Now navigate to http://localhost:3000 from your favorite browser to view the demo.

+## Node / Express Unit Tests

 To run the node unit tests, run: